 Design is design no matter what you’re doing.
 When it comes to designing learning experiences, applying Design Thinking principles is a no-brainer.
 Design Thinking is all about getting in the end user’s shoes—the learner!
 So, why aren’t more learning professionals applying this method?
 Lack of time, lack of understanding, and lack of identifying the actual problem to solve all come to mind.
 However, it’s 2018!
 There is no excuse!

 During a recent webinar, I walked attendees through several Design Thinking principles to help jump-start their year by putting the learner at the center of interventions.
-If you missed the webinar, a recording is now available for you to watch online.
+If you missed the webinar, see the recording available here: Design Thinking to Design Learner Experiences.
 By the end, you will see how designing learning experiences and Design Thinking go together like peas and carrots.
 If you are looking for the abbreviated version, I wanted to offer a quick look at some of the key takeaways:

 - While Design Thinking is a buzzword, most learning professionals are already incorporating elements of it in their day-to-day processes and design sessions.
 The approach isn’t necessarily new, but it’s focused on three main things: knowing your learner, knowing your problem, and taking action.
 Then, see if that action created positive business results.
 Remember, what matters is that any learning experience, training program, or development initiative is based on outcomes so that we can move the needle.
 Moving the needle can be operational, such as better business results, or even internal, such as improving morale, engagement, or retention.